Dodge County Court Records

 P.O.
 Box 2688

 Madison, WI 53701-2688 - Online: Use the Wisconsin Online Record Check System (WORCS).
 Account registration may be required.
-The site provides training documentation to guide users through the search process.
+The site provides training documentation to walk you through the process.

 CIB Criminal History Check Fees: